gatsbyjs/gatsby/docs/docs/glossary.md

 ### Markdown

-A way of writing content in plain text, using special characters such as underscores and asterisks to format content.
+A way of writing HTML content with plain text, using special characters to denote content types such as hash symbols for [headings](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements), and underscores and asterisks for text emphasis.

 ## N